TRADITIONS & HISTORY

-Checkerboard games and Torch nights, painting the Rock, and wearing orange on Fridays—these are the moments that bind us together.
-Our Volunteer traditions run deep.
-They inspire us to continue creating better futures.
+Volunteers are a part of more than 230 years of history and tradition.
+From checkerboard games and Torch nights to painting the Rock and wearing orange on Fridays—these are the moments that bind us together.
+Our traditions inspire us to continue creating better futures.
 To push the boundaries of research and innovation.
 To serve communities, near and far.

 Bearing the torch